hyperledger/fabric-ca/README.md

 database.
 The database is specified after the '/', specify the database you would like to connect to.
 Default port is used if none is specified.

-Once your proxy, COP servers, and database servers are all running you can have your clients direct traffic to the proxy server which will load balance and direct traffic to the appropriate COP server which will read/write from the database.
+Once your proxy, fabric-ca servers, and database servers are all running you can have your clients direct traffic to the proxy server which will load balance and direct traffic to the appropriate fabric-ca server which will read/write from the database.

-### Run the cop tests
+### Run the fabric-ca tests

-To run the COP test, do the following.
+To run the fabric-ca test, do the following.

-WARNING: You must first stop the COP server which you started above; otherwise, it will fail with a port binding error.
+WARNING: You must first stop the fabric-ca server which you started above; otherwise, it will fail with a port binding error.

 ```
-# cd $COP
+# cd FABRIC_CA
 # make unit-tests
 ```